christianmueller873/pericardium_segmentation_pipeline/README.md

   mutually incompatible masks.
 - A browser CT viewer with slice navigation, windowing, overlay control, and local paint/erase/smooth/undo tools.
-- Checkpoint SHA-256 verification (a cryptographic check that confirms saved model weight files are unchanged) and data leakage guards.
+- Checkpoint SHA-256 verification (cryptographic check that confirms saved model weight files are unchanged) and data leakage guards.
 - Refinement at patient level and a single evaluation on a held out patient.
 - A reviewed recording of real inference made from an approved public SAROS CT.